On the Sample Complexity of Learning for Blind Inverse Problems: Introduction

-We consider a linear forward model with an unknown operator $\fop : X \to Y$ and additive noise $\veps$.
-As is standard in the inverse problems literature, the noise is modeled as a centered Gaussian random vector, $\veps \sim \mathcal{N}(0,\beta \Id)$, where $\beta > 0$ denotes the noise level.
-To account for the blind setting, the forward operator $\fop$ is treated as a random matrix drawn from a distribution $\pi_\fop$ and is not directly observed; this contrasts with the classical non-blind setting, where the operator is assumed to be fixed and known.
-Throughout this work, we restrict attention to the finite-dimensional case, with $X = \R^n$, $Y = \R^m$, and $\fop \in \R^{m \times n}$.
+where $\veps$ denotes a centered Gaussian random vector, $\veps \sim \mathcal{N}(0,\beta \Id)$, where $\beta > 0$ denotes the noise level and $\Id:Y\rightarrow Y $ the identity map.
+To account for the blind setting, the forward operator $\fop$ is treated as a random matrix drawn from a distribution $\pi_\fop$ and is not directly observed; this contrasts with the classical non-blind formulation of~\eqref{eq:prob_inv}, where $\fop$ is assumed to be known.
+Even when one has full knowledge of the problem, the potential ill-posedness of $\fop$ alongside noise perturbations can make these inverse problems extremely challenging to solve.
+Throughout this work, we restrict our attention to the finite-dimensional case, with $X = \R^n$, $Y = \R^m$, and $\fop \in \R^{m \times n}$, leaving the generalization to infinite-dimensional case for future work.

-Classical variational approaches computing a the stable solution of ill-posed inverse problems of retrieving $\xv$ from $\yv$ are based on the minimization of suitable energy functionals.
+Classical variational approaches computing stable solutions of ill-posed inverse problems of retrieving $\xv$ from $\yv$ are based on the minimization of suitable energy functionals.
 In the non-blind case, this amounts to solving

-where $D : Y \times Y \to \R$ is a data-fidelity term measuring consistency with the observations, and $J : X \to \R^+$ is a regularization functional that penalizes undesirable structures in $\xv$ and mitigates the ill-posedness of the problem.
-Such variational formulations admit a Bayesian interpretation: for appropriate choices of $D$ and $J$, solving \eqref{eq:energy_min_variational} is equivalent to computing a maximum a posteriori (MAP) estimate, namely
+where $D : Y \times Y \to \R^+$ is a data-fidelity term measuring consistency between the (known) model $\fop$ and the observations, and $J : X \to \R^+$ is a regularization functional that penalizes undesirable structures in $\xv$ and mitigates the ill-posedness of the problem.
+Such variational formulations can be derived from a Bayesian interpretation: for appropriate choices of $D$ and $J$, solving \eqref{eq:energy_min_variational} is equivalent to computing a maximum a posteriori (MAP) estimate, namely

+where the link with~\eqref{eq:energy_min_variational} is obtained if the likelihood and prior are taken as negative exponentials~\cite{geman1984stochastic}.
+These approaches can naturally be extended to the blind setting by also considering prior information over the distribution of $\fop$.
+That is, if we consider $\xv$ and $\fop$ to be independent we can write our MAP formulation as

+Here the prior over $\fop$ could be taken as a first step as simply a domain constraint, such as for convolution operators that we often require to live on the simplex.
+Of course, if one has access to more information on the structure of $\fop$, it can be integrated in this formulation.